 Follow this link for the full report along with a table of count results.
-The table summarizes the 2019 Ulster County results by territory, followed by field party effort and area descriptions.
-Thanks to all of the field observers for providing extensive coverage of the county.
-Next year’s Ulster County segment of the NYSOA NYS January Waterfowl Count is scheduled for Saturday, January 18, 2020.
+The table summarizes the 2020 Ulster County results by area, followed by field party effort and area descriptions.
+Thanks to all of the field observers for providing extensive coverage of the county once again this year.
+Next year’s Ulster County segment of the NYSOA NYS January Waterfowl Count is scheduled for Saturday, January 16, 2021.

 Steve M. Chorvas – compiler